-When we first developed the Academy team at HubSpot, one of my major roles was to develop a framework for classes that helped to educate customers in a one-to-many setting.
-I did a little bit of this at my previous job, but not nearly at the level that I was about to embark on.
+When we first developed the Academy team at HubSpot, one of my major roles was developing a framework for classes that helped educate customers in a one-to-many setting.
+I did a little bit of this at my previous job, but not nearly at the level I was about to embark on.
 So I did what any reasonable person would do — I turned to the internet.

-Now, three years later if you do the same searches on Google, a myriad of articles will appear.
+Now, three years later, if you do the same searches on Google, many articles will appear.
 You’ll see articles from TeachThought to SchoolKeep to Tom Tunguz.
-These websites with their articles upon articles are just the beginning.
+These websites, with their articles upon articles, are just the beginning.

-My favorite emergence in the world of education, however, is that recent research on the brain has uncovered new ways of learning that will change the future of education.
-This study says not only should we adapt to a new and improved kind of education that improves how we learn (based on what we learn about the brain), but also teach people to understand their brain better so they can harness its true potential.
+However, my favorite emergence in the world of education is that recent research on the brain has uncovered new ways of learning that will change the future of education.
+This study says we should adapt to a new and improved kind of education that improves how we learn (based on what we learn about the brain) and teach people to understand their brain better so they can harness its true potential.

 One of my new favorite authors David Rock does just that.
 He’s written books like Your Brain at Work and Quiet Leadership.

-This post will dig into something profound that I loved learning about from David Rock’s book, Quiet Leadership.
+This post will dig into Quiet Leadership, something profound that I enjoyed learning about from David Rock.

 David covers how by being in a workplace, we should be accustomed to receiving feedback.
 But the problem with feedback is that when we provide it, it’s in the hopes that a person’s previous method of approaching a problem will change.
 Therein lies the problem.
-Research indicates that our brains are very very difficult to rewire, once a connection has been made.
-It’s apparently much easier to create a new connection, and use that as our new approach to solving problems, then trying to change behavior.
+Research indicates that our brains are very very difficult to rewire once a connection has been made.
+It’s apparently much easier to create a new connection and use it as our new approach to solving problems than changing behavior.

 What it sounds like: “I really appreciate you completing that report on time.”